-The SEC, FINRA, the state of Massachusetts, the FBI and the New Jersey Bureau of Securities are all investigating GPB Capital Holdings.
+The SEC, FINRA, the state of Massachusetts, the FBI, and the New Jersey Bureau of Securities are all investigating GPB Capital Holdings.
 That is not all; it is also being investigated by the New York City Business Integrity Commission, which is responsible for monitoring the private trash industry.

 According to the company, it raises money through the help of financial advisors who sell private placements to investors, and from the money it makes, it purchases “income-producing private companies.”
 Private placements are used to raise funds by selling securities to investors privately.
-Private placements are not available to the public and as such, bear the significant risk and are not liquid.
+Private placements are not available to the public and bear the significant risk and are not liquid.
 Many investors stay away from them because they mostly do not align with their goals.